Woolly-fruited Lomatium

 • Above-ground growth dies back after flowering, while underground the plant survives with stored water and nutrients

-• Edgewood’s woolly-fruited lomatium is part of a subspecies population
+• Edgewood’s woolly-fruited lomatium is classified as a subspecies

 • Subspecies indicates a geographically-separated population with distinct morphological characteristics; when not isolated, interbreeding is possible